.jpg)

 "On Your Mark"

-Always passionate about art, culture, and the outdoors—finding the oceans, mountains, forests, deserts, lakes, and rivers to be the truest forms of art—Schneider set out to study in Ghana, farm in Florida and Puerto Rico, travel throughout South America and Mexico, and tour the U.S. by motorcycle.
-She moved to Houston in 2017 to join the U.S. Geological Survey team, instantly falling in love with the City’s skylines, houses—old and new, brick and corrugated metal—and the geometrical lines of its buildings and roads—all existing in a harsh and beautiful natural environment.
-Her time with USGS also taught her the craft of welding—opening an exciting new medium and stirring her long-held love for creating art.
+Born in rural Oregon, Schneider forewent a BFA scholarship at Eastern Oregon University to pursue a BS in Environmental Science at the University of California, Santa Barbara.
+Always passionate about art, cultures, and the outdoors—finding the oceans, mountains, forests, deserts, lakes, and rivers to be the truest forms of art—Schneider later set out to study at University of Ghana, Accra, farm in Florida and Puerto Rico, travel throughout South America and Mexico, and tour the U.S. by motorcycle.
+She moved to Houston in 2017 to join the U.S. Geological Survey team, instantly falling in love with the architecture and geometry of this city’s skylines, houses, buildings, and roads—all existing in a harsh and beautiful natural environment.
+Her time with USGS taught her the craft of and passion for welding—opening an exciting new medium and stirring her long-held love for making objects and creating art.
+Schneider now teaches and works at TXRX, a non-profit, multi-media makerspace and fabrication and prototyping facility.

 Felicia Schneider's "On Your Mark"